- We strongly advise you not to travel to Libya due to the ongoing fighting and deteriorating security situation throughout the country.

 Where to get help

 There is no Australian diplomatic mission in Libya.
-Australians remaining in Libya should be aware that the ongoing volatile security environment severely restricts the capacity of the Australian Government to deliver consular services in Libya.
+Australians remaining in Libya should be aware that because of the ongoing volatile security environment Australia can no longer provide consular assistance in Libya except in very limited circumstances.

-You can obtain consular assistance from the Australian Embassy in Rome, Italy:
+For consular advice please contact the Australian Embassy in Rome, Italy:

 Australian Embassy, Rome

-We encourage all Australians in Libya to register with the Department of Foreign Affairs and Trade.
+If you are travelling to Libya, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 Natural disasters, severe weather and climate

 The rainy season extends from November to March.
 Temperatures can reach 40 degrees Celsius between June and September.
 You should follow regional weather forecasts and plan accordingly.